The North Downs Way – Section 6: Otford to Cuxton (with Bluebells!)

 After a little while the path descends down a grassy hill to meet the Pilgrims way again.
 We decided that the view from the top of the hill was too nice to miss, so we stopped here for lunch.

 Once you’ve made it to the bottom of the Downs, just follow the Pilgrims way into Wrotham.
 (Our guide said this is pronounced “Rootam”, just in case you were pronouncing it wrongly in your head!)
-As we got closer to the village we saw some huge challenge obstacle-course-type event happening.
+As we got closer to the village we saw an obstacle-course-type event happening.
 Marc thought it might be fun to take part, but I have to admit, I am not convinced… Everyone looked knackered!

 The Village of Wrotham is right next to the M20, but because the M20 is cut into a chalky trench, it doesn’t create as much of a roar as the M25 on previous walks.
 We walked past a noisy football match on the village green and then wandered up a tree-lined path before we even realised that we’d reached the motorway!

 You do need to be careful near these roads.
 There is a bridge over the M20, but the cars heading over the roundabout don’t seem used to walkers!
 We had to run across the road between impatient, speedy drivers.
 Once we’d crossed the motorway the Pilgrims way quickly turns away from the road.
 It really didn’t take too long for the car noise to calm down and for it to feel like we were in the countryside again.
 The path is squished between two tall hedges, so the tall blokes with us had to duck between branches.
 If you don’t want to squeeze, the quiet road next to the path goes the same way!

 Quite soon the path turns back into more woods.
 I think this is called Hognore Wood.
 The bluebells were beautiful bathed in dappled light.
 The route takes you up to the A227 (and past a very dirty road sign to Wrotham and Gravesend!)
 Turn right down a quiet road that leads to Trosley Country Park.